ordina-jworks/ordina-jworks.github.io/_posts/2016-02-06-Generating-Spring-REST-Docs-without-using-integration-tests.md

 <br />
 Since this is a Spring Boot application both classes will automagically be instantiated.
 Because you need to annotate your unit tests at class level with **@WebAppConfiguration** and **@SpringApplicationConfiguration**, we can easily create a new Spring Boot application and use this for our documentation.
-In this new application we set the base package that needs to be scanned to our controller sub package, and create a mock implementation of our DeviceService.
+In this new application we set the base package that needs to be scanned to our controller sub package, and create a mock implementation of our `DeviceService`.

     @SpringBootApplication(scanBasePackages = { "be.ordina.blog.controller" } )